ID1 Form Solicitor Verification from 17/04/2025*

 Section A

-Box 11 asks for the type of application.
-If your transaction is a sale/purchase then enter "transfer", plus if a mortgage is being paid off enter "discharge" and if a new mortgage is being registered add "charge", if the transaction is the grant of a lease add "lease" etc.
+- Box 11 - type of application.
+In this box, clearly state the nature of your transaction.
+If it's a sale/purchase then enter "transfer", if a mortgage is being paid off enter "discharge" and if a new mortgage is being registered add "charge", if the transaction is the grant of a lease add "lease" etc.

 Section B